educc/simple-http-server-benchmark/README.md

 - GET /html-template
 It renders a html using a template engine
 - GET /sqlite/random-5fields/:size
 It randomly returns a JSON list of objects with 5 fields each of them.
 The size determines how many items will be returned in the list.
 Those will be query from a sqlite database using primary key.
+It uses person5 table
 - GET /sqlite/random-30fields/:size
 The same as above but return 30 fields for each object.
+It uses person30 table

 # Setup
 The following steps were used to determine the benchmark results: